Amcol188/brainsation.com/content/post/Celeb-Kids-12.-Simone-Alexandra-Johnson-–-Dwayne-“The-Rock”-Johnson.md

 “I’m so proud of Simone for keeping her private life private,” her father said.
 “She’s such a mature girl for her age.”

-Simone is fairly popular on social media and her Instagram account boasts more than 250,000 followers.

-She made headlines recently when she was signed by IMG Models, an international leader in talent acquisition and model management.

-And next we’ve got one of the best looking men to ever grace the silver screen and his equally handsome son…

 {{< ad_atn >}}